 My Approach to Helping

 I am an experienced therapist who finds real joy in helping one person at a time regain control of their life, improve their situation, find a better path, or understand who they really are at the deepest levels.
 I have 36 years of clinical experience and specialized postgraduate training in a variety of techniques and approaches to bring to the work we will do together, customized to your needs.
-My approach to psychotherapy focuses on the integration of the mind and body, helping you tap into your natural resources for healing while increasing your awareness of relationship patterns which may have origins in early life experiences.
+My approach to psychotherapy focuses first on developing a trusting relationship with you and creating a safe space where you can feel comfortable talking freely about what is bothering you.
+My approach is designed to help you tap into your natural resources for healing and focus on your strengths while addressing areas where you are having difficulties.
+Therapy can also help to increase your awareness of relationship patterns that concern or confuse you and which may have origins in earlier life experiences.
+After we’ve met, I work to be straightforward and direct with you regarding my thoughts about the concerns you have brought to our meetings.
+It may take a few sessions for me to develop a thorough professional opinion, though often I am able to give you some feedback in the first session.

-My professional training includes the following areas: psychodynamic psychotherapy, extensive training for trauma-related problems including PTSD, DID, and other dissociative disorders, family therapy training, group therapy training, cognitive approaches, ego-state therapy (similar to EMDR), hypnosis, DBT, interpersonal and Cognitive Behavior Therapy for mood & anxiety disorders, relationship problems, play therapy with children.
+My professional training includes the following areas: psychodynamic psychotherapy; extensive training for trauma-related problems including PTSD, DID, and other dissociative disorders; family therapy training; couples therapy training (I am trained in several couple and family therapy approaches and will utilize the best approach for each couple or family I see); group therapy training; Ego-state therapy; Hypnosis; Mindfulness approaches; Interpersonal and Cognitive Behavioral Therapy for mood & anxiety disorders and relationship difficulties.

 In addition to my extensive training and clinical experience, I am frequently consulted by my peers for input on therapies that have gotten stuck or to give a second opinion.
 I also specialize in differential diagnosis of cases that present with both dissociative and psychotic features.